dangoslen/dangoslen-me-site/content/blog/how-to-give-technical-feedback.md

 It sounds so simple, right?
 And it is!
 But it's actually harder than you might think.
 It is very easy to see someone's behavior and decide you need to "show them the right way."
 However, this is a very dangerous trap.

 When you give feedback without asking if you can, you aren't respecting the other person.
 It is likely they aren't ready to receive it!
-Its unwanted!
+It's unwanted!
 Unwanted feedback is much more like telling someone what to do than giving feedback.
 This destroys trust.

 If they say "not right now" or "no", then give them the space they need.
 Don't worry if they always say "no".
 If they *never* are willing to receive feedback, this will never grow and that is honestly their problem.
 Eventually, it will catch up to them.
 All you can do is be willing to give thoughtful, honest, and humble feedback when they are willing to receive it.